 The golden scooper award is given for classrooms that are kept neat and clean.

 Students with perfect attendance for the year will receive a special reward and certificate.

 The class with the most perfect days during the school year will earn $30 towards a party.

 Teachers pledge to protect the rights of students to learn and enjoy school by following the classroom management plan below.

 When the Code of Conduct is not followed, specific consequences will be enforced.
 These consequences may include:

-- Administration involvement, which may include a Behavior Incident, Minor Referral, or Major Referral.
-The CCPS Handbook states how certain actions warrant immediate administrative involvement such as fighting, inappropriate language, possession of contraband or weapons, harassment, or threats.
+- Major Referral- The CCPS Handbook states how certain actions warrant immediate administrative involvement such as fighting, inappropriate language, possession of contraband or weapons, harassment, or threats.